2nd Infantry Division (United Kingdom): Peninsular War

-During the French Revolutionary Wars and early in the Napoleonic Wars, the largest permanent organised structure within the British Army was the brigade.
-The brigade, which consisted of two or more battalions grouped together under the command of a major-general, suited the small size of the army and the operations that it conducted.
-When needed, larger forces were organised on an ad hoc basis.
-This included multiple brigades grouped into "lines" or "columns".
-As the army and its operations grew, it implemented divisionsa single formation of two or more brigades, usually commanded by a lieutenant-general.
+During the French Revolutionary Wars and early in the Napoleonic Wars, the brigade was largest organised formation used by the British Army during campaigns.
+These consisted of two or more battalions grouped together under the command of a major-general, and suited the small size of the army and the operations it conducted.
+When needed, larger forces were assembled on an ad hoc basis; these included multiple brigades that were grouped into "lines" or "columns".
+As the army and its operations grew, it implemented divisions—a single formation of two or more brigades that was usually commanded by a lieutenant-general.
 The division concept was not new and had been used by other European armies towards the end of the Seven Years' War (1756–1763).
 On 18 June 1809 Lieutenant-General Arthur Wellesley, commander of British forces in Spain and Portugal during the Peninsular War, reorganised his force into four divisions: the 1st, the 2nd, the 3rd, and the 4th.